Course code: TAM322

 Final assessment in TAM321 is the subject of one Term Project: a project-plan.
 This is a written essay comprised of 5000 words (+/- 20%).

 The project plan should identify one particular challenge with regard to growth and/or change in that particular context.
-With the help of theoretical insights and the context analysis of the field report the project plan should present a way to address this challenge that involves articulating how this as a challenge both for leadership and collaborative ministry.
+With the help of theoretical insights and the context analysis of the field report the project plan should present a way to address the desrcribed challenge and articulate the consequences for both leadership and collaborative ministry.

 The assignment runs through the entire term, and is to be finally submitted on a date set by the exam administration.